Mezcal Old Fashioned

 • Including a garnish can really take a good drink to the next level, click here for some fun and easy orange peel garnish ideas!

 Treat yourself to a mezcal old fashioned next time you are looking for a light, bright, and refreshing slow drinking cocktail.
 Let us know what you think by commenting, rating, and sharing below.
+And if you’re looking for a lighter agave forward old fashioned, check out our tequila old fashioned, we know you’ll love it!

 Love this recipe?
 You may enjoy these recipes, too: